svivian/q2a-docs/README.md

 5. Hit up `http://localhost:8000/` in your browser to view the documentation.
 Changes you make will be automatically recompiled back into the local site.

+For a production site, use this command:

+    sculpin generate --env=prod

 ## Editing